-Professional Dress during Pharmacy Practice Experiences and Laboratory Courses
+Professional Dress during Pharmacy Practice Experiences and Laboratory Courses\

 - Students must arrive at their pharmacy practice experience sites and laboratory courses in professional attire.
 Jeans and sneakers are absolutely forbidden.
 Open-toed shoes and sandals should not be worn to the pharmacy practice experience site and/or laboratory courses.
-Students must also wear socks/stockings at the pharmacy practice experience site and laboratory courses. - O Shirts and ties must be worn accordingly by students. - Clean white SHORT pharmacy jackets are required to be worn to the pharmacy practice sites.
-Clean white LONG pharmacy jackets are required to be worn to the laboratory courses.
-At all times, student attire and demeanor must be professional and exemplary. - Students are required to have good personal hygiene.
-Use of perfumes and colognes should be held to a minimum since excessive use can provoke allergic responses in patients and colleagues.
-Violations of the dress code may lead to disciplinary action including but not limited to immediate dismissal from pharmacy practice experience site and laboratory courses.
+Students must also wear socks/stockings at the pharmacy practice experience site and laboratory courses. - Shirts and ties must be worn accordingly by students. - Clean white short pharmacy jackets are required to be worn to the pharmacy practice sites.
+Clean white short pharmacy jackets are required to be worn to the laboratory courses.
+At all times, student attire and demeanor must be professional and exemplary. - On days of laboratory course activities (excluding simulation or OSCE activities) students may be permitted to wear scrubs underneath their short pharmacy jackets. - Students are required to have good personal hygiene.
+Use of perfumes and colognes should be held to a minimum since excessive use can provoke allergic responses in patients and colleagues. - Violations of the dress code may lead to disciplinary action including but not limited to immediate dismissal from pharmacy practice experience site and laboratory courses.